frankaemika/docs/source/overview.rst

 to the Arm and Hand.
 It provides the current status of the robot and enables its direct control.
 You can execute custom trajectories by sending real-time control values:

- * Joint torque control.
+ * Joint-level torque commands.
- * Desired joint position or velocity command.
+ * Desired joint position or velocity commands.
- * Desired Cartesian position or velocity command.
+ * Desired Cartesian position or velocity commands.

 Furthermore, you get access to the following feedback data:

+ * Link-side torque signals.
- * Measured joint data, such as the position, velocity, and torque.
+ * Measured joint data, such as the position and velocity.
  * Low-level desired joint goals.
  * Estimation of externally applied torques and wrenches.
  * Various collision and contact information.

 .. important::

-    While the FRANKA Control Interface is active you have full control of the robot.
-    However, you `cannot` use Desk and FRANKA Control Interface simultaneously.
-    This means that you `cannot` utilize Apps and FRANKA Control Interface at the same time.
+    While the FCI is active you have full, exclusive control of the Arm and Hand.
+This means that you `cannot` use Desk or Apps at the same time as the FCI.

-It consists of two components:
+The FCI consists of two components:

 * ``libfranka``
 * ``franka_ros``

-``libfranka`` provides a **C++ interface** which is run remotely on a workstation PC.
-The connection to Control is established via a standard Ethernet connection.
-The interface provides high-speed measurements, internal data of the robot and the gripper.
-Further, it accepts parameters and control values at an update frequency of up to 1 kHz.
+``libfranka`` provides a C++ interface which is run on a workstation PC.
+The connection to the FCI is established via a standard Ethernet connection to Control.
+The FCI provides high-speed measurements from the Arm and Hand.
+Furthermore, it accepts control commands at an update frequency of 1 kHz.
 With this library, it is possible to:

-* Retrieve information about the current state of the robot, e.g. current end effector pose, joint angles or the gripper status.
+* Retrieve information about the current state of the robot, e.g. current end effector pose, joint angles, or the gripper status.
-* Execute motions by giving joint positions, joint velocities, Cartesian poses, or Cartesian velocities.
+* Execute motions by sending joint positions, joint velocities, Cartesian poses, or Cartesian velocities.
-* Perform torque control.
+* Send joint-level torque commands.
-* Send commands to the robot, e.g. to set collision sensitivity, set additional loads or the joint/Cartesian stiffness.
+* Changing parameters of the Arm, e.g. to set collision sensitivity, to set additional loads, or to change joint/Cartesian stiffness.
 * Calculate forward kinematics and other model properties from the current robot state.
 * Control the gripper.
 * Use the robot model library which provides the following: